2002 Pacific typhoon season: Other systems

+A tropical depression was classified by the JMA on October 12 in the South China Sea.
+It quickly dissipated, although the system dropped heavy rainfall reaching 108 mm at a station in the Paracel Islands.

 Storm names

 Within the western Pacific Ocean, both the JMA and PAGASA assign names to tropical cyclones that develop in the basin, which can result in a tropical cyclone having two names.
 As part of its duty as a Regional Specialized Meteorological Center (RSMC), the JMA's Typhoon Center in Tokyo assigns international names to tropical cyclones on behalf of the World Meteorological Organization's Typhoon Committee, should they be judged to have 10-minute sustained winds of 65 km/h.
 The PAGASA assigns names to all tropical cyclones that move into or form as a tropical depression in their area of responsibility, located between 135°E and 115°E and between 5°N-25°N, even if the cyclone has had an international name assigned to it.
 The names of significant tropical cyclones are retired, by both PAGASA and the Typhoon Committee.
 PAGASA also has an auxiliary naming list, of which the first ten are published, should their list of names be exhausted.